\textit{Ab initio} Wannier-representation-based calculations of photocurrent in semiconductors and metals: Results and discussions

-Since the discovery of graphene, low-frequency nonlinear optical response of graphene has attract lots of attention of both theorists and experimentalists.\cite{mikhailov2007non,higuchi2017light,hong2013optical,luo2017opto,soavi2018broadband,ventura2020study} Here we simulate low-order optical susceptibilities of graphene-hBN.
+Since the discovery of graphene, low-frequency nonlinear optical response of graphene has attracted a lot of attention of both theorists and experimentalists.\citep{mikhailov2007non,higuchi2017light,hong2013optical,luo2017opto,soavi2018broadband,ventura2020study} Here we simulate low-order optical susceptibilities of graphene-hBN.
 The hBN substrate is introduced to break the inversion symmetry to allow non-zero LPGE and SHG.

-Three types of photocurrent simulations using three types of electronic Hamiltonian $H^{0}$ are carried out:
+Three types of photocurrent simulations using three types of electronic Hamiltonians are carried out:

 (i) ``TB'': Minimum tight-binding Hamiltonian (as in Ref. \citenum{ventura2020study}) with two atomic orbitals (in the unitcell) and two energy parameters - gap $E_{g}$=0.0416 eV (same as our DFT value) and a nearest-neighbor hopping parameter $t$=2.8 eV.
 A $t$ around 2.8 eV has been commonly used to model graphene.
 Note that if choosing $E_{g}$=0.03 eV as in Ref. \citenum{ventura2020study}, we can reproduce their LPGE and LHG spectra;